code-vicar/retry-if/README.md

 with an instance of MaxRetryError.

-if the 'try' function succeeds at some point during the chain then the promise will resolve with the return value of the tryFn
+if the 'try' function succeeds at some point during the chain then the promise will resolve with the return value of the 'try' function

 The 'if' function is used to control the conditions under which a retry will happen.
 It receives any error/rejection in the 'try' function and should return/resolve a boolean.
-Returning true will indicate that a retry should occur, returning false will stop the retry chain and propogate the error to the catch block of the exec promise chain
+Returning true will indicate that a retry should occur, returning false will stop the retry chain and propagate the error to the catch block of the exec promise chain

 ### Error handling

 All retry-if library errors inherit from RetryError and have an 'innerError' property that holds the original error thrown in the 'try' function.

-When the 'if' function returns false the original error is propogated to the exec catch block
+When the 'if' function returns false the original error is propagated to the exec catch block

-When an unhandled error/rejection occurs in the 'if' function it will propogate to the exec catch block as an instance of IfFunctionError
+When an unhandled error/rejection occurs in the 'if' function it will propagate to the exec catch block as an instance of IfFunctionError

-When a retry chain reaches the max number of retries an instance of MaxRetryError is propogated to the exec catch block
+When a retry chain reaches the max number of retries an instance of MaxRetryError is propagated to the exec catch block

-If an unknown growth option is set, an instance of RetryError will be propogated to the exec catch block
+If an unknown growth option is set, an instance of RetryError will be propagated to the exec catch block

 ## Example usage